 - Act 3: Explain why the viewer should choose your product or service instead of someone else’s

-This simple, three-act structure helps you frame your script into useful sections, which makes writing the script easier.
+This simple, three-act structure helps you frame your video script into useful sections, which makes writing the corporate video script easier.
 Another aspect of movie making that you can borrow is protagonist (the hero) vs. antagonist (the villain).
 Your protagonist is the stand-in for your viewer, who is your ideal targeted prospect and the person who needs your product or service.
 Your antagonist is a stand-in for the problem you solve and serves as a foil to the protagonist.

 Storytelling is all the rage in content and video marketing these days — and for good reason.
 Within the constraints of your three-act structure, tell a compelling story.
 Use real people and their actual experiences, as much as possible.
-Data can help support your story, but use it sparingly.
+Real stats can help support your story, but use it sparingly.
 It’s the story that grabs the viewer and evokes the all-important emotional reaction.

 While a script is all about words, a video is so much more.
-As you write your script, give thought to the accompanying visuals and non-verbal sounds (music, etc.).
+As you write your video explainer script, give thought to the accompanying visuals and non-verbal sounds (music, etc.).
 Some experts in writing short video scripts suggest adopting a three-column table for your script document.
 Use one column for the script, one for non-verbal sounds, and one for the visuals of that moment.

 Nonverbal cues can also signal shifts between each of your acts.
 For example, when you’re presenting the problem, the music can echo the mood with a downbeat, tense, or minor-key passage.
 And when you present the solution, the music could reflect this by being upbeat, cheerful, and hopeful.
-These kinds of nonverbal cues help reinforce the words of your script and evoke the right response from your viewers.
+These kinds of nonverbal cues help reinforce the words of your animation script and evoke the right response from your viewers.

-Remember above all, your explainer video must explain your product or service.
-That means the focus of your video, as well as the bulk of your script, should focus on the explanation itself.
+Remember above all, your video must explain your product or service.
+That means the focus of your video, as well as the bulk of your film or animation script, should focus on the explanation itself.
 However, the best way to highlight your explanation is ironically not to start out with the explanation.

 Novelists and screenwriters use hooks to grab the audience’s attention right out of the gate.
 The eye-popping first line, the intriguing first scene that sets up the movie’s dramatic conflict, the unexpected pairing of elements that makes you wonder and want to “stay tuned”… that’s a hook.
 So hook your viewers first, then you can inform them.

-Tip #6: Adopt the Right Tone and Language
+6. Use the right Tone and Language

-Use your viewer or buyer personas in writing your script.
+Use your viewer or buyer personas in writing your animation script.
 Talk directly to them in the language that most resonates with them.
 Speak to your audience directly using second person pronouns (you and your).

-Tip #7: Inject Emotion Into Your Explainer Video Script
+7. Inject Emotion into your Video Script

 Quiz time: Let’s say there’s a horrible natural disaster in some distant corner of the world.
 Which scenario below would be more likely to get you to open up your wallet and give to the relief fund?